 Residents Maintain Autonomy

-This metric measures the percent of long-term stay patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and eating.
+This datapoint measures the percent of long-term stay residents that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.

 Ability to Keep Residents Mobile